Skip to content

 • Shield Event Monitoring reviewed weekly by compliance liaison for anomalous access patterns

-• Quarterly platform health reviews: storage trending, governor limit utilization, sharing model performance, API consumption
+• Quarterly platform health reviews: storage trending, governor limit use, sharing model performance, API consumption

 • Annual architecture review: evaluate managed compliance app vendor status, assess new Salesforce features (e.g., native MFA improvements, new Shield capabilities), plan technical debt reduction